chambsbond/Project-Pawledger/README.md

 # We do this now

 ## MUST HAVES
-0. Liam - TODO SEE BELOW TODOs (query param on address for better fetching for sac)
+0. (DONE) Liam - TODO SEE BELOW TODOs (query param on address for better fetching for sac)
 1. Jacob - UI: Figure out how to to get transfereePublicKey
 2. BE/UI: Add/View charts from portal -> listner to save from smart contract (jacob says thats done)
     a.
 BE - Alex listener